 What is the deep web?

-Most of that information is hidden simply because the vast majority of users won’t find it relevant.
-Much of it is tucked away in databases that Google is either not interested in or barred from crawling.
+That information is hidden simply because most users won’t find it relevant.
+Much of it is tucked away in databases that Google is either uninterested in or barred from crawling.
 A lot of it is old and outdated.
-The contents of iPhone apps, the files in your Dropbox account, academic journals, court records, and private social media profiles are all examples of data that Google doesn’t necessarily index but still exist on the internet.
+The contents of iPhone apps, the files in your Dropbox account, academic journals, court records, and private social media profiles are all examples of data that Google doesn’t necessarily index but still exists on the internet.

 Many of the best general deep web search engines, like Alltheweb, DeeperWeb, and CompletePlanet, have shut down or been acquired.
 Only a couple will offer more complete results than Google, Bing, or Yahoo: